 Description: The Canadian Foundation for Legal Research (CFLR) provides funds for legal research falling into three broad categories:

-- Research and writing that emphasizes the statement of existing rules of law, which is often called doctrinal research;
+- Research and writing where the emphasis is on the statement of existing rules of law, sometimes referred to as doctrinal research;

-- Research that relates to the workings of the legal system; and
+- Research with regard to the workings of the legal system; and

-- Research that relates to developments in fields peripheral to legal doctrine, such as criminology, psychology, psychiatry, sociology and economics, and their relationship to rules of law.
+- Research with regard to developments in fields peripheral to legal doctrine, such as criminology, psychology, psychiatry, sociology and economics, and their relationship to rules of law.

-CFLR is particularly interested in practical legal research and analysis concerning access to justice issues, Indigenous legal issues and family law
+CFLR is particularly interested in research that relates to family law, Indigenous legal issues and access to justice.

 Faculty of Law Research Office: 1 week before the agency deadline (2-3 weeks before if you wish to have feedback on your application – send to Karen Kueneman)